maltouzes/shadowland-rpg/README.md

 Prerequisites:
 * SFML-2.3.2

+* Update the MAKEFILE and change all SFML path to the appropriate directory and change SFML-2.x.x to your current SFML version

-* You need to export the sfml lib (change it from your real path) export LD_LIBRARY_PATH=/home/user/SFML-2.3.2/lib
+* You need to export the sfml lib (change it from your real path, and your current SFML version) export LD_LIBRARY_PATH=/home/user/SFML-2.x.x/lib e.g: export LD_LIBRARY_PATH=/home/maltouzes/SFML-2.3.2/lib

 Usage:
 * ./jeux